Her inn might be a Red Hot Best northern Michigan B&B, but…

 Read the rest of Holly’s interview with Carly Simpson of My North Media.

-Until you can make your getaway to this Red Hot Best northern Michigan B&B, get a flavor of the place by following Bellaire Bed + Breakfast and Holly’s engaging posts on Facebook or Instagram. #Lotsoffun and #Hallmarkworthy, too.
+Until you can make your getaway to this Red Hot Best northern Michigan B&B, get a flavor of the place by following the Inn at Breezy Hill Farm and Holly’s engaging posts on Facebook or Instagram. #Lotsoffun and #Hallmarkworthy, too.